mgnstudio7/stenciljs-virtual-scroll/readme.md

 Project contain collection of two components:

 **1.** virtual-scroll (VirtualScrollWebComponent).
-This component render subset of elements, required to fill the viewport with **DIFFERENT** height
+This component render subset of elements with **DIFFERENT** height, required to fill the viewport

 **2.** fetch-helper (FetchHelperWebComponent)
 This component show you, how to use virtual scroll without framework.